miller-time/rust-warrior/README.md

 [deps]: https://deps.rs/repo/github/miller-time/rust-warrior

 This game is inspired by [Ruby Warrior][ruby-warrior], which I played many years ago.

+> This is a game designed to teach the Ruby language and artificial
+> intelligence in a fun, interactive way.

+> You play as a warrior climbing a tall tower to reach the precious Ruby at the
+> top level.
+On each floor you need to write a Ruby script to instruct the
+> warrior to battle enemies, rescue captives, and reach the stairs.
+You have
+> some idea of what each floor contains, but you never know for certain what
+> will happen.
+You must give the Warrior enough artificial intelligence up-front
+> to find his own way.

-This project started as a direct port, but because Ruby is an interpreted language and allows (encourages?) meta programming...
-I've designed Rust Warrior partly from scratch.
+This project started as a direct port but because Rust is a compiled language and has its famous ownership and borrowing rules, I've designed Rust Warrior partly from scratch.

 [ruby-warrior]: https://github.com/ryanb/ruby-warrior